A Physiological Approach to Peels

 Move from skin analysis into business and get an overview of the language and flow of successful business.
 Learn how the words you use affect your financial success.
 Find out how selling products and rebooking clients can be a partnership and not a push.
 Workbooks and certificates are provided in this interactive class.
 There will be an overview of Tu’el Skin Care along with sample packages for each attendee.

 This product-specific class focuses on the use of Tu’el products and treatment protocols.
-It does not offer continuing education credits.
+It does not offer continuing education credits, but will be included in the count for the 8 hours in the basic registration fee of $100 for professionals and $75 for students.
 At the end of the class, you will be given a $25 gift certificate for use in the Eva’s Esthetics booth during the Southern Spa & Salon Conference.

 Saturday, 1:30 pm/ Classroom F- Product Specific ( SA130-F)